NCAR/mlso-api-client/docs/endpoints.md

 }
 ```

 The response contains a "session" cookie in the header that must be passed back in the download URL GET requests.
-The cookie should look something like:
+The cookie will look something like:

 ```
 Set-Cookie: session=FrFClgPOPeNZVR-r44Yn5jVTILVZ-2cfWRh5ilsLbRQ; Expires=Fri, 25 Jul 2025 15:51:18 GMT; HttpOnly; Path=/